Description

 Research Use Only

 Mazdutide is sold exclusively as a research chemical for scientific and educational purposes.
-This product is NOT intended for human consumption, medical use, or any application involving administration to humans or animals outside of controlled research settings.
-While Mazdutide has China NMPA approval for chronic weight management, this research-grade formulation is intended solely for laboratory research.
+This product is NOT intended for human consumption, medical use, or any use involving use to humans or animals outside of controlled research settings.
+While Mazdutide has China NMPA approval for chronic weight care, this research-grade form is intended solely for laboratory research.

 Age Restriction

 Purchasers must be 21 years of age or older.
-By purchasing this product, you confirm that you meet this age requirement and will use the product only for legitimate research purposes.
+By buying this product, you confirm that you meet this age requirement and will use the product only for legitimate research purposes.

 Professional Use